overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 ## changeSize(changeSizeParams, callback)
 #### Version added: 0.149

-> Changes the window size to the new width and height, in pixels, including DPI scale when resizing.
+> Changes the window size to the new width and height, in pixels, including DPI scale when resizing (that is relevant only for native windows).

-Note: works for all the [window types](../topics/windows-types).
+Note: this function works for all the [window types](../topics/windows-types).

 Parameter               | Type       | Description                                                                                  |
 ------------------------| -----------| ---------------------------------------------------------------------------------------------|